What is ReMBC

-Who are eMentees?
+Who are eMentees

-Who are eMentors?
+Who are eMentors

-eMentors are postsecondary Health Sciences students, from diverse cultural backgrounds, who join the program from all parts of the province.
+eMentors are postsecondary Health Sciences students, from diverse cultural backgrounds.
+They join the program from all parts of the province.
 Their main role as eMentors is to provide an opportunity for mentees to dialogue; they provide another support system for youth as they learn the tools to navigate the world. eMentors spend a semester introducing youth to Health Science careers by holding space for youth on our online platform. eMentors commit a few hours every week to discussing topics like study habits, allyship, goal setting, and postsecondary planning with eMentees.

 ReMBC is the latest evolution of Aboriginal eMentoring BC. eMentoring BC was originally funded by the Canadian Institutes of Health Research (2010-14) and is now funded by the Rural Education Action Plan (REAP).
 It is coordinated from the Faculty of Medicine at the University of British Columbia.